rithmschool/react_curriculum/Unit-01/02-testing_react.md

 To do this, we're going to install an additional library called Enzyme which is made by the wonderful people at AirBnB.
 Enzyme uses React testing utilities, but it is a nice abstraction and makes testing components quite easy.

+In the previous example with snapshot testing, we imported the renderer function from "react-test-renderer".
+These functions which are part of the React testing utilities are not always the easiest to use, esspecially when you need to find certain elements on the page.
+To make this easier, we're going to use Enzyme which uses a very similar DOM selection API to jQuery (it uses a library called Cheerio, which you might have come across when learning about web scraping with node).

 To get started we simply need to run `npm install --save-dev enzyme react-test-renderer` to install it!
 The `react-test-renderer` is necessary for rendering our components while testing.

 We're going to be using Enzyme to test the content of our React Components and when using Enzyme there are three different functions we can use:

 ### shallow

+Shallow rendering : Is useful to test a component in isolation of every other.
+In the typical React pattern of smart and dumb components, shallow rendering is usually used to test ‘dumb’ components (stateless components) in terms of their props and the events that can be simulated.
+You will find yourself using shallow most of the time

 You can read more about it [here](https://github.com/airbnb/enzyme/blob/master/docs/api/shallow.md)